 Alumni/Mobil Fiction Fellowship Endowment

-Established in 1994 with a gift from an anonymous donor and additional funding by the Mobil Foundation, to assist graduate students in fiction writing.
+The Alumni/Mobil Fiction Fellowship Endowment was established in 1994 with a gift from an anonymous donor and additional funding by the Mobil Foundation to assist graduate students in fiction writing.

 Cynthia Wynn Herman Scholarship Endowment

-Established in 1995 in memory of Cynthia Wynn Herman, MA ’90, by her parents, Mr. and Mrs. Michael Wynn, joined by others, to benefit students pursuing a degree in English (BA, BFA, MA) with an interest in women’s studies.
-Recipients may be a full-time or part-time and an in-state or out-of-state student and must have a minimum GPA of 2.75 and a FAFSA on file.
-Applicants must submit a brief statement (250w) describing their interest in women and gender studies and a relevant writing sample.
+The Cynthia Wynn Herman Scholarship Endowment was established in 1995 in memory of Cynthia Wynn Herman, MA English ’90, by her parents, Mr. and Mrs. Michael Wynn, joined by others, to benefit students pursuing a degree in English (BA, BFA, MA) with an interest in women’s studies.
+Recipients may be full-time or part-time and in-state or out-of-state students and must have a minimum GPA of 2.75 and a FAFSA on file.
+Applicants must submit a brief statement (250 words) describing their interest in women and gender studies and a relevant writing sample.
 The scholarship may be renewable.
-Cynthia Wynn Herman, an alumna of the College of Humanities and Social Sciences, was assistant director of the Writing Center and editor of the women’s studies program newsletter.
+Cynthia Wynn Herman, an alum of the College of Humanities and Social Sciences, was assistant director of the Writing Center and editor of the women’s studies program newsletter.

-Current students may apply for this scholarship through the Office of Financial Aid Award portal.
+Current students may apply for this scholarship and many other scholarships through the Office of Financial Aid's Academic Works portal.

 English Scholarships